Trauma-Team-International/pandemik/README.md

 Pandemik brings together gold standard behavior change, epidemic, and capacity modelling capabilities into an end-to-end simulation pipeline.
 The modelling pipeline connects behavior change and mitigation actions with public health, economic, and psychological outcomes.

 A [recent study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3561560) suggests that non-pharmaceutical interventions (NPIs) can lead to favorable economic outcomes when appropriately planned.
+These findings suggest that it's possible to optimize mitigation efforts in a manner that is favorable towards the epidemic and economics.

+In our research, we have found broad discrapency between behaviors in terms of the associated negative economic and psychological even though the difference in epidemic effect may be insignificant.

 ### How?